LinkedInLearning/guided-lab-powershell-for-azure-infrastructure-management-automation-2024269/README.md

 ## Course Description

+Are you just getting started on your journey as an IT professional working with PowerShell?
+In this hands-on project-based course, join Microsoft MVP Jess Pomfret as she outlines essential PowerShell skills for creating and managing infrastructure in Azure.
+Discover what PowerShell is and why it's so important in an IT professional’s toolbelt.
+Along the way, Jess demonstrates how to test with Pester and generate documentation with ImportExcel to deliver comprehensive infrastructure management solutions.
+As you progress throughout the course, you’ll get a chance to build your own project and practice your new PowerShell skills.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.